 Our classrooms are engaged in delivering the objectives of the Australian Curriculum English.
 Where possible, the teachers plan a Literacy Block of 90-120 minutes each day which will include modelled, shared, guided and independent reading and writing lessons.
 Each learning area of the curriculum has unique language structures and vocabulary and it is essential that these are taught in the context in which they are used.
-All teachers are responsible for teaching the language and literacy demands of learning areas such as Science, Mathematics, Geography and History.
+All teachers are responsible for teaching the language and literacy demands of learning areas such as Science, Mathematics and HASS.

 Important elements of our English curriculum

 An Inclusive approach to the teaching of English

 Teachers provide differentiated teaching and make adjustments to learning activities to support the learning needs of students as a regular part of the curriculum provision.
 A whole-school approach to support students with specific language and learning needs may also be provided by Special Education staff, Support Teachers Literacy and Numeracy (STLaN), the English as an Additional Language or Dialect (EAL/D) teacher and teacher aides.